Dick Foran

-John Nicholas "Dick" Foran (June 18, 1910 – August 10, 1979) was an American actor, known for his performances in Western musicals and for playing supporting roles in dramatic pictures.
+John Nicholas "Dick" Foran (June 18, 1910 – August 10, 1979) was an American actor and singer, known for his performances in Western musicals and for playing supporting roles in dramatic pictures.
+He appeared in dozens of movies of every type during his lengthy career, often with top stars leading the cast.

 Early years

 Foran was born in Flemington, New Jersey, the first of five sons to Arthur F. Foran and Elizabeth Foran.
 His father was a Republican member of the New Jersey Senate, as was Dick Foran's younger brother, Walter E. Foran.

 He attended Mercersburg Academy, where he competed on the track team under Scots-American athletics coach Jimmy Curran.
 After graduation he attended the Hun School, a college preparatory school in nearby Princeton, and then enrolled at Princeton University, pursuing a degree in geology.
 He played on the football team while taking courses in the arts, where he developed an interest in the theater.

 Foran studied music at the Leibling Studio in New York before singing on radio.
 As Nick Foran, he went on to become a lead singer with a band and later formed his own orchestra.